jocelynmutso/documentation-test/src/markdown/002_input_and_output_types/007_multi-row.md

 * Multi-row creates an inline row of any number of input fields
 * Multi-row response type: TODO
 * The number of rows in a multi-row element directly corresponds to the number of input fields created.
-* Typical validation example can be seen at the bottom of this page TODO
+* A visibility-logic example can be seen at the bottom of this page

 ---